shakes76/PatternFlow/recognition/Dattatreya_COMP3710_Project/README.md

 **Data Set**

 **Input**  **–** The input data set consists of dermascopic lesion images in JPEG format.
-The lesion images are annotated with the following naming schema: -

-_ISIC\_\&lt;image\_id\&gt;.jpg_where _\&lt;image\_id\&gt;_is a 7 digit unique identifier

 The lesion images were extracted from a variety of dermatoscope types, from all anatomic sites, historical sample of patients presented for skin cancer screening and several institutions.

 **Response Data** – It comprises of binary mask images in PNG format which indicates the location of the primary skin lesion within each input lesion image.
-The corresponding mask images for each lesion images have been assigned the following nomenclature: -

-_ISIC\_\&lt;image\_id\&gt;\_segmentation.png_where the _\&lt;image\_id\&gt;_ corresponds to the lesion image of that particular mask.

 Mask images are encoded as single channel (grayscale) 8-bit PNGs where each pixel is either of the two cases mentioned below: -

 1. 0: Which represents the background of the image, or areas outside the primary lesion
 2. 255: Which represents the foreground of the image, or areas inside the primary lesion